 Worktrees

-To complement branches, Antora can use the worktree that is linked to each branch it discovers in a local repository.
+To complement branches, Antora can be configured to use the worktree linked to any branch it discovers in a local repository.

 This behavior is controlled using the worktrees